Laukik-Pawar/File-Tracker/README.md

 7. Optional Configuration:
 •	If you need to change any configuration settings (e.g., PHP settings, Apache configurations), you can do so by editing the respective configuration files located in the XAMPP installation directory.
 •	You may also want to set up security measures, such as setting passwords for MySQL and securing phpMyAdmin.
 That's it!
-XAMPP is now installed on your system, and you can start developing and testing web applications locally.
+XAMPP is now installed on your system.
 ------------------------------------------------------------------------------------------------------------------------------

 To start a website using XAMPP, you'll typically follow these steps: